 The relief coordinator must also meet the coordinator requirements.

-The Ministry will fund up to five discretionary situations at the quality funding rate, per funding period, when a coordinator is not available if:
+The Ministry will fund up to five discretionary situations at the quality funding rate, per funding period, when a coordinator that meets all of the quality rate coordinator requirements is not available.

 The standard funding rate will apply from the date of the sixth absence.

-Services may apply to return to quality level funding at any time using the EC11 Form.
+Services may apply to return to quality level funding after one month, using the EC11 Form.

 When an educator is not available (for example, due to illness), funding cannot be claimed if no care is provided.
 If there is a replacement educator, funding can be claimed only for the educator who provided alternative care.
 Funding cannot be claimed:

 - for the educator who was not available